-- They will effectively discriminate against poorer, less qualified immigrants who may need the opportunities more, and who could make a real difference to their families and the development of their home countries by the money they send home. - Attracting skilled people can be a brain drain on developing countries.
-It underlines the detrimental effect of 'selfish' immigration policies which do nothing to address people's underlying need to migrate.
-And of course the vast majority of people would rather stay at home with friends and family than be forced to leave home in search of work.
+- The Government hopes that there will no longer be a need for many lowskilled workers from outside the European Union (EU).
+This may cause problems for some of our traditional areas of migration in the developing world. - The system favours wealthy people: for example, the English test will not apply to people who intend to invest $\pounds I$ million or more in the country. - The system will discriminate against poorer, less qualified immigrants who may need the opportunities more, and who could make a real difference to their families and the development of their home countries by the money they send home. - Attracting skilled people can be a brain drain for developing countries.
+It underlines the detrimental effect of 'selfish' immigration policies that do nothing to address people's underlying need to migrate.
+Until the whole system is in place, some of the original system of entry schemes remains in existence.
+For more detail on the government's plans see: